sapped/Authenticated-Full-Stack-Streamlit/README.md

 ### Docker Basics
 In case you are unfamiliar with docker, [Jeff Astor has a really nice series](https://www.jeffastor.com/blog/pairing-a-postgresql-db-with-your-dockerized-fastapi-app) on "enough Docker to get by."
 This is a link to part two, which has some helpful commands.
 But you might want to rewind to Part 1, which is linked at the top of his blog post.

+### Awesome-streamilt
+Shoutout to Marc, providing a great workaround for pagination via [awesome-streamlit (pypi)](https://pypi.org/project/awesome-streamlit/) which I gladly repurposed here.
+And of course, here is the [awesome-streamlit github repo](https://github.com/MarcSkovMadsen/awesome-streamlit).

 ## Next Steps
 - Add use-case to Readme.md showcasing create, read, update, delete of a basic "item" example, flowing between Streamlit, FastAPI, and Postgresql.
 - In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
 Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.